catherineguo/gif-box-client/README.md

 ## Future Updates
 - Add v2 database: organize GIFs into folders.
 - Add validation on the front-end: only accept GIF URLs that end in '.gif'

-## Installation Instructions
-- Fork and clone this repository to your local device
-- Install dependencies with `npm install`
-- Run the app using `npm run start`